-Further explanatory guidance is available on our website explaining how these principles apply in situations doctors often encounter or find hard to deal with.
-At the time of publishing this core guidance, we are also publishing explanatory guidance on:
+Further guidance is available on our website explaining how these principles apply in situations doctors often encounter or find hard to deal with.
+At the time of publishing this core guidance, we are also publishing guidance on:

 - patients’ fitness to drive and reporting concerns to the DVLA or DVA

 - disclosing information for employment, insurance and similar purposes

 - disclosing information for education and training purposes